What Is a CDN: Definition, Core Benefits & Use Cases

 CDN is key to a fast and responsive site

-It is key to have a fast and responsive site if you want to be successful in SEO optimization.
+It is key to have a fast and responsive site if you want to be successful in SEO (search engine optimization).
 Search engines like Google and others will give your site a score, also based on the performance of the website.

 Lower your cost for data transfer out